kyzyrd/terminal-tetris/README.md

 ### Homage to the Original Tetris

-The original **Tetris**, created by **Alexey Pajitnov** in 1984 on the **Electronica 60**, a Soviet computer with limited resources, set a standard for elegant game design. **Terminal Tetris 2**, guided by **Lignigno**, pays tribute by recreating its core mechanics—falling tetrominoes, line clearing, and score tracking—in a terminal environment using `termbox-go`, capturing the minimalist, retro aesthetic of the original.
+The original **Tetris**, created by **Alexey Pajitnov** in 1984 on the **Electronica 60**, a Soviet computer with limited resources, set a standard for elegant game design. **Terminal Tetris**, guided by **Lignigno**, pays tribute by recreating its core mechanics—falling tetrominoes, line clearing, and score tracking—in a terminal environment using `termbox-go`, capturing the minimalist, retro aesthetic of the original.

 The Electronica 60 version excelled despite hardware constraints, with simple controls and addictive gameplay.
 This project reflects that spirit through ASCII-based visuals (`[]` for bricks, `.` for empty spaces in `createimgfield.go`), intuitive controls (`mechs/applyaction.go`), and visual feedback like blinking lines (`mechs/linefuncs.go`).
 Modern enhancements—concurrent input, encrypted scores, and customizable themes—build on Pajitnov’s vision, showcasing Go’s capabilities while preserving the classic charm.